 In Manitoba it’s illegal to use hand-held electronic devices, such as smartphones and cellphones, while driving.

 Drivers convicted of violating this law receive a $200 fine and move five levels down the Driver Safety Rating (DSR) scale.

 If other distractions cause you to violate traffic laws or end up in a collision, you can be charged with a number of offences.
 Those charges could be driving imprudently, dangerous driving or whatever offence the distraction caused you to commit, such as failing to obey a traffic signal.

-Fines and demerits also apply to these offences.
+Fines and moving down the DSR scale also apply to these offences.

 The human cost

 The costs of distracted driving can involve more than money.
 There also can be a devastating human cost: